 The importance of computer in health and medicine is very speedily growing.
-For years, computers in health care served primarily an administrative functions.
+For years, computers in health care served primarily an administrative function.
 As technology grew and regulations changed, computers became increasingly common in other parts of medical facilities.
 Today, computers are used everywhere, from patient sides, medical carts, nursing stations, laboratories, and operating rooms.
 In this article, we explain some of the most common aspects in which healthcare personnel would use computers.

 Doctors and Medical Informatics:

 By examining patients, doctors and nurses can take notes and prescribe treatments at the point of care.
 This eliminates a lot of potential mistakes from staff trying to read the handwriting or recall the situation later.
 It also adds efficiency because doctors and nurses can enter pertinent information on the spot.
-RFID wristband printers and QR code, allow rapid identification of patients anywhere in the institution.
+RFID wristband printers and QR codes, allow rapid identification of patients anywhere in the institution.

 Imaging and Medical Equipment: